-At noon on Friday a young man named Kit left the community college early and returned to Recovery House.
+At noon on Friday, October 28, he left the community college early and returned to Recovery House.

 Recovery House was a drug and mental health rehabilitation residence.
-Kit was in the first week of a three-month treatment program.
+The young man, whose name was Kit, was in the first week of a three-month treatment program.
 Taking courses at the community college was part of the program.

 “He gave me a little smile,” Susan said later.
 “I had a good feeling about Kit.
 He was like a model resident.
 I remember telling Jeff: ‘Gee, I wish we had more people like Kit.’”

 The best friend Kit had told Jeff about was an older man named Sabatini.
 Like Kit, he had no family.
 They had met two years earlier in the Greyhound bus station in Seattle.
 Sabatini was sitting in a booth waiting to board a bus for Los Angeles.
 Kit came loping over with a large fries and a Coke.
 There were no other booths available.

 They were total strangers but Kit sat down opposite Sabatini and greeted him in a way that never changed.
 He was always this six-foot-two-inch slouching mass of intellect and talent with a super-serious expression and the ever-anxious greeting, “How’s it goin’?”